Mavar3/Mavar3/README.md

 ## I'm a Ruby on Rails developer.
 ## I graduated from Moscow Aviation Institute in designer and technologist of radio electronic means and college with a degree in computer networking programming.
 - 🔭 I'll be glad to get constructive criticism, reviews and tips on optimizing and improving the code!
-- 🏄 I’m currently learning surf 🤣
+- 🏄 I’m currently learning to surf 🤣
 - 👯 I'm looking forward to collaborating with other backend developers
-- 🥅 2023 Goals: Explore dry-gems, main GOF patterns, eanglish language
+- 🥅 2023 Goals: Explore dry-gems, main GOF patterns, english language
-- ⚡ Fun fact: I like playing guitar, eating something tasty, and adventures
+- ⚡ Fun fact: I like playing guitar, eating something tasty and adventures

 ### Get in touch with me: